 3. Release expectations and attachment to outcomes: Although it’s important to have clarity on the results that we would like to derive from our situations, we also need to develop a healthy detachment from the result of our actions.
 Putting ourselves out there is tough enough and getting overly attached to the outcomes that we desire makes it even tougher.
 While it’s okay to have high expectations, we want to be careful about involving our emotions, because once we do, we put ourselves in a vulnerable position.
 I know that this is easier said than done, especially in matters that are close to your heart, but you’ll find that with practice, the art of surrendering will come to you more naturally.

 4. Develop a healthier outlook on rejection: It can be tempting to make rejection appear to be scarier than it really is.
 Like little kids in the dark, we see rejection as a monster that’s lurking in the shadows, ready to pounce on us.
 Just like kids, we create these imaginary projections from our fears and give them too much significance.
 But rejection does not have to be viewed from the lens of drama and finality.
 We can shift our perspective on rejection towards one that is healthier and more conducive to the evolution of our consciousness.
 What if we saw rejection as nothing but useful feedback?
 If we can analyze things objectively, we could learn a lot of valuable insights, which we can use to tweak our strategy.

-Like a personal trainer, your experiences of rejection will give you lots of opportunities to strengthen your resolve and the belief that you have in yourself and the cosmos.
-More importantly, you’ll be less afraid and intimidated by rejection and feel empowered to express love and accept love from others.
+Like a personal trainer, your experiences of rejection will give you opportunities to strengthen your resolve.
+You’ll be no longer be intimidated by rejection, and you’ll feel empowered to show your talents to the world.